prvnmali2017/rebus_aws/README.md

             •    Brief review of AW S Core Services at a high level (IAM, VPC, EC2, S3, EBS, Glacier, RDS, DynamoDB)

 Discussion 1: Traditional Data Center migration to AWS Cloud for ABC Co.

+## Setup

+### What tolmach affects

+* It involves Voice to text feature and affects the below requirements which are related to docker.

+* Common Implementaion will be done across manager and nodes via puppet repo Puppet-Tolmach Docker Installation
+    Docker Image updates
+    Docker plugin installation for cloustor
+    Updating the environment variables via foreman

+rebus_aws_training
+COURSE AGENDA

 Module 2: Security Basics with AWS IAM